AdobeDocs/federated-audience-composition.en/help/start/audiences.md

 After executing the composition, the resulting audience is saved in Adobe Experience Platform as an external audience, and available into Adobe Real-Time Customer Data Platorm and/or Adobe Journey Optimizer.

 You can activate these audiences to any destination supported by Adobe Experience Platform.
-[Learn how to work with destinations](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/home)
+Learn how to work with destinations in [Adobe Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/home){target="_blank"}

 >[!NOTE]
 >